EmPuiquin24/Java-Clean-Architectury-Scaffold/README.md

 - Detects current project structure (e.g. `src/main/java/...`) to build correct package names.

 ## Usage
-For example, we want to create a `User` and `Company` entity in the `.../com/example/autostructure folder`.
+For example, we want to create a `User` and `Company` entity in the `.../com/example/autostructure` folder.
-- Navigate into `src/main/java/com/example/autostructure` folder and paste the `create_layers.sh`file .
+- Navigate into `src/main/java/com/example/autostructure` folder or the project folder and paste the `create_layers.sh`file .
 - Edit the script file so It should look like this:

 ```bash